RSLingo/RSLingo4Privacy-Studio/README.md

 [AR2016] A. R. Silva et al., "Improving the Specification and Analysis of Privacy Policies: The RSLingo4Privacy Approach", in Proceedings of the 8th ICEIS conference, SCITEPRESS, 336-347, 2016.

+[RS2017] A. Ribeiro, A. R. Silva, "RSLingo4Privacy Studio - A Tool to Improve the Specification and Analysis of Privacy Policies", in Proceedings of the 9th ICEIS conference, SCITEPRESS, 2017. https://www.researchgate.net/publication/317116974_RSLingo4Privacy_Studio_-_A_Tool_to_Improve_the_Specification_and_Analysis_of_Privacy_Policies

 [BB2011] T. D. Breaux, D. L. Baumer, "Legally 'Reasonable' Security Requirements: A 10-year FTC Retrospective", Computers & Security, 30(4):178-193, 2011.

 [BA2008] T. D. Breaux, A. I. Antón, "Analyzing regulatory rules for privacy and security requirements", IEEE Trans.
 Soft.
 Eng., Special Issue on Soft.
 Engr. for Secure Sys., 34(1):5-20, 2008.